Vyral/base-template/_drafts/what-costs-should-you-expect-when-buying-a-home.md

 {% include youtube.html %}

-There are many costs involved with buying a house, some of which may be confusing.
-Today I want to go through some of them so that you better understand the process.
+<center>There are many costs involved with buying a house, some of which may be confusing.
+Today I want to go through some of them so that you better understand the process.</center>

 There are a range of costs associated with buying a home, but not everyone knows what they are.
 Today I’ll walk through the various expenses you should expect when you decide to purchase a home of your own and answer common questions we get from buyers.